RadeonOpenCompute/rfcs/README.md

-# rfcs
-RFCs for changes Requests for ROCm
+# RFCs for changes Requests for ROCm

-# ROCm RFCs
+## ROCm RFC Process
 [ROCm RFCs]: #ROCm-rfcs

 Many changes, including bug fixes and documentation improvements can be